tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 * sex
 * native-country

-We can use the fields to very quickly one-hot encode all the dummy variables and drop one level (to avoid the dummy trap):
+With skoot we can very quickly one-hot encode all the categorical variables and drop one level (to avoid the dummy trap).
+Note that skoot does not force types when defining the `DummyEncoder`&mdash;this is because often times `int` fields are actually ordinal categorical features that should be encoded (like the "education-num" above).
+Instead, skoot allows us to defined which specific columns to which to apply the transformation:

 {% highlight python linenos %}
 from skoot.preprocessing import DummyEncoder

 encoder = DummyEncoder(cols=object_cols, drop_one_level=True)
-encoder.fit_transform(df).head()
+encoder.fit_transform(X_train).head()
 {% endhighlight %}

 And now our matrix looks like this: